What is radiation/radiation therapy?

-A. A single cancer cell can a spawn a whole new generation of cells, and put you right back where you started: heading down the cancer path again.
-Even taking out your primary tumor, and examining the tissue around it to make sure there are no cancer cells present (“clean margins”) doesn’t ensure that a few cancer cells aren’t still lurking somewhere in the area.
+A single cancer cell can a spawn a whole new generation of cells.
+Even taking out your primary tumor via lumpectomy, and examining the tissue around it to make sure there are no cancer cells present (“clean margins”) doesn’t ensure that a few cancer cells aren’t still lurking somewhere in the area.
 Radiation is delivered as a backup to the initial treatment, in an attempt to kill every last cancer cell.

-A. In fact, radiation does affect all your cells.
+Radiation affects all of your cells.
 But fast-dividing cancer cells are vulnerable to injury, and while your normal cells can recover from high doses of radiation, cancer cells will die.

-A. It’s true, you’ll probably get some tattoos.
-But don’t worry about anything that would stop you from wearing a low-cut blouse or swimsuit!
-Tattoos are used to mark the exact spots on your chest where the technicians will focus the high-power radioactive x-rays.
+The first step in radiation therapy is using tattoos to mark the exact spots on your chest where the technicians will focus the high-power radioactive x-rays.
 You’ll probably get a minimum of four, and perhaps more.
-Imagine taking a blue ballpoint, and poking yourself with its tip: that’s what the tattoo looks like.
-It’s smaller than a freckle.
-So don’t sweat it.
-Many women report that their tattoos fade over time.
+These tattoos are tiny; imagine taking a blue ballpoint, and poking yourself with its tip: that’s what the tattoo looks like.
+It’s smaller than a freckle, and many women report that their tattoos fade over time.

-A. Traditional radiation therapy is given over the course of 5 to 7 weeks: 5 days a week, Monday through Friday.
-The treatment itself takes just 10 to 15 minutes, but between driving to the hospital, waiting, and driving home, yes, it’ll take a chunk of your day: especially if you live a long way from where you’re getting treatment.
+Traditional radiation therapy is given over the course of 5 to 7 weeks: 5 days a week, Monday through Friday.
+Each daily treatment takes just 10 to 15 minutes.